 Let your REALTOR® know where you stand so they can work at the right tempo for you.
 Less urgent shoppers don’t like to be bombarded with constant market updates and house hunting trips, where people who need a place now want to be well informed with what’s available.

-At the end of your buyers consultation you and your REALTOR® need to decide first if you want to work together, and second how you’re going to keep in touch regarding new listings, making appointments to view houses, and how often you expect to be contacted.
+At the end of your buyers consultation you and your Real Estate Agent needs to decide first if you want to work together, and second how you’re going to keep in touch regarding new listings, making appointments to view houses, and how often you expect to be contacted.
 What is the best way to reach you?
-Faxes, emails, Facebook, text messages, phone calls, tweets, telegrams, drop by visits, letters by post… Your REALTOR® will keep in touch with you in the medium and frequency you desire.
+Faxes, emails, Facebook, text messages, phone calls, tweets, telegrams, drop by visits, letters by post… Your Real Estate Agent will keep in touch with you in the medium and frequency you desire.